adrshsrvstv/adrshsrvstv.github.io/about.md

 ---
 layout: page
-title: Hi!
+title: Hi! 👋
 permalink: /about
 ---

-I am a software engineer living in Chennai, India and this is my blog.
-I try to write on a variety of topics - food, books, tech - but mostly about whatever it is that I am learning currently.
+I am a software engineer at PayPal India and this is my blog.
+I write here on whatever is my current focus in life - food, books, tech - or about whatever it is that I am learning currently.

 Want to get in touch?
-Feel free to use any of the buttons below to reach out to me :)
+Feel free to use any of the buttons below to reach out to me 🍻